Lyrenhex/XeIRC/README.md

 2. Run "XeIRC IRC Client-`x.x.x`-win32.msi", where `x.x.x` is the latest version number.
 3. Follow the on-screen installation instructions.
 4. Launch XeIRC from your Start Menu.
+5. You should be met with a window asking for IRC connection details; fill it in!
+(When it asks for a "NickServ Password", that's for NickServ; leave it blank if you don't need to authenticate with NickServ.)
+6. From there, chat will be displayed in the chatlog, and you can chat in the box just beneath the chatlog (the chatlog's text is blue, while your text that you're typing is red).
+Try `/help` to see a list of commands currently supported by XeIRC.
+7. Have fun! :)

+### Running from standalone release
+1. First, you need to go to the release folder.
+2. Extract one of the zip files (probably the latest, would be a good idea) to wherever you want.
+3. Run client.exe.
-5. You should be met with a command-line window and a separate window asking for IRC connection details; fill it in!
+4. You should be met with a command-line window and a separate window asking for IRC connection details; fill it in!
 (When it asks for a "Password", that's for NickServ; leave it blank if you don't need to authenticate with NickServ.)
-6. From there, chat will be displayed in the command-line window, and you can chat in the popup window with a textbox.
+5. From there, chat will be displayed in the chatlog, and you can chat in the box just beneath the chatlog (the chatlog's text is blue, while your text that you're typing is red).
 Try `/help` to see a list of commands currently supported by XeIRC.
-7. Have fun! :)
+6. Have fun! :)

 ### Running from source
 1. First, you need to download Python 3.x (that is, any version of Python 3.2 or above).
 I can personally vouch for it working on Python 3.4.4.
 Get it from [the Python website.](http://python.org)